 The ministry grows internationally

 Friends of John Stott in other countries wished to support these strategic ministries.
-In the United States, a group of friends launched the Langham Foundation in 1974, which later took upon itself the name of John Stott Ministries (JSM).
+In the United States, a group of friends launched the Langham Foundation in 1974, which later renamed itself John Stott Ministries (JSM).
 Similar groups were started in Canada and Australia.
 All of them provided funds for literature (ELT) and scholarships (Langham Trust).

 In the United States, JSM merged with the Foundation for Advanced Christian Training (FACT) to support a number of doctoral scholars from the Majority World in American and Canadian seminaries.
 In 2002 another group of Stott’s friends in Hong Kong, which included some former Langham Scholars, formed and registered the Langham Foundation there for the same purpose.
 In the same year, a third Langham ministry was added to Scholars and Literature, namely Langham Preaching.

 An international partnership is formed

 In 2001 the national organizations in the U.K., United States, Canada and Australia decided to work together as a network with a common statement of faith, vision and mission, and so the Langham Partnership International was formed.
 Chris Wright was appointed as International Ministries Director to provide coordination for the national bodies and for the three international ministries, and to take over leadership of the overall ministry from John Stott.

 In 2003, the five national organizations (now joined by Hong Kong), signed a protocol that defines their common purpose and convictions, and commits them to working together in delivering the three international ministries.

 Langham Partnership New Zealand was launched in 2007 through collaboration with Leadership Development International, New Zealand.
 The combined organization is known as ‘LeaDev-Langham’.

 The partnership expands around the world